-On 14 Nov 14, AAT submitted a response to a Financial Reporting Council consultation document on the Accounting standards for small entities - Implementation of the EU Accounting Directive
+On 14 Nov 14, AAT submitted a response to a Financial Reporting Council consultation in respect of Accounting standards for small entities - Implementation of the EU Accounting Directive

-The most significant change arising from the new Accounting Directive relates to the small companies regime, where accounting standards may not specify disclosure requirements in addition to the limited number of disclosures set out in the new Accounting Directive, even though entities must still provide any additional disclosures necessary to give a true and fair view.
+The most significant change arising from the proposed new Accounting Directive was in respect of the small companies' regime, where accounting standards may not specify disclosure requirements in addition to the limited number of disclosures set out in the new Accounting Directive, even though entities must still provide any additional disclosures necessary to give a true and fair view.

-In its response AAT outlined its support for the proposals in the consultation document and believes they offer a framework that will allow a small entity preparing financial statements to make relevant disclosures which are balanced and proportionate.
+In its response AAT outlined its support for the proposals and stated that they offered a framework which was both balanced and proportionate.